bookercodes/booker.codes/works/scrimba-blog.md

 2. Create high-caliber and engaging content
 3. On-page technical SEO optimization
 4. Refresh content as necessary

+You can read more about [How I launched a brand new blog to 80,000 monthly organic visits in 8 months]() on my marketing blog.

 ## Tools I used
 - **Google Analytics**